-GOLD MINING PERFORMS WELL AT A TIME OF TURMOIL IN AFRICAN MINING.
+GOLD MIND PERFORMS WELL AT A TIME OF TURMOIL IN AFRICAN MINING

 It has been an interesting time in African mining since the beginning of the year.
 It seems like an age since the industry gathered in Cape Town in February for the annual Mining Indaba at which there seemed to be a genuine air of optimism.
 Issues that seemed important at the time included finding ways for local participants such as labour, communities and states to obtain a greater share of the revenues from an industry that was showing signs of improving.